mnielsen/finding_scenius/finding_scenius.md

 the Whole Earth Catalog.
 It's purpose was pretty much to _find_ the most interesting stuff going on.

-**Advantage of being high prestige:** An advantage of being high prestige is that also attracts many very smart, very determined people will be interested in participating.
-The problem is that those people will be a tiny subset of an avalanche of others.
-Creating a great environment will require very good filters, both in terms of who you accept, and in terms of who you drive away.

-The counter-argument is that lots of very smart, very determined people will also be in these fields.
-My gut feeling is that while this is true, the density becomes relatively low.
-Not as low as in many other fields, of course, but it's not amazing: it's not Florence in the 1400s, or Los Alamos in the 1940s.

-**Ownership at the edges, not at the center:** I suspect it matters that things like Unix and C were produced by XXX, not by "Bell Labs".

-**Might it only be founders-only?** Maybe **early-employees only?** Is there much evidence for that?

-**The characteristics of scenius:** Kelly has a list.
-It's mismatched to mine, since he has a different conception of scenius.
-I'd change his list anyway.
-But for my approach, which splits scenius into two pieces, a different type of list is needed anyway.

 **Choose a rich, underpopulated frontier.
 And then find a community where very smart people are helping one another open that frontier.**
 A difficult balancing act then ensues.
 You need to both learn as much